emilhaagan/FYS-STK-3155/README.md

 ## For project 3 the code is in a jupyter notebook
 *For easy running*
 ### All of the results and prints are in the same file
-The only other python file is our own gradient boosting method which was only used to get a better understanding of gradient boosting.
+The only python files is our own gradient boosting method (which was only used to get a better understanding of gradient boosting) and Bias-Variance Tradeoff.